Disclaimer

 Matthews sighed, "I guess, but his cholesterol levels were low.
 Something else did this."

-"Lets hope it wasn't that damn clown after all.
+"Let's hope it wasn't that damn clown after all.
 We really need some original episodes," James said.

-hour or so later, FVDA
+An hour or so later, FVDA quarters:

-remaining FVDA crewmembers were having a little party.
-Music was
+The remaining FVDA crewmembers were having a little party.
+Music was playing in the background, everybody was either dancing or stuffing their faces.

 "I can't believe it, who knew he just had lots of lives like a computer game," Gareth said.

-Damien nodded, "if I knew that before, I would of hit him more times."
+Damien nodded, "if I knew that before, I would have hit him more times."
 He groaned as his stomach made a rumbling sound, "ugh I feel sick, what was in that cup cake?"
 He walked into the bathroom.

 Myleene ran over to Johnny and his clone, "this is a wicked party, ey?"

-"Yeah, it's b***hing," Johnny said.
+"Yeah, it's bitching," Johnny said.

 Johnny Junior groaned, "would you stop it with that accent."